Published Jun 6, 2026 4 mins

 Share allotment process

-5. Filing with the registrar: The company files the return of allotment with the Registrar of Companies (RoC) within 30 days of the allotment.
+• Filing with the Registrar of Companies (RoC): Following allotment, the company is required to file the return of allotment with the Registrar of Companies (RoC) within the prescribed timeline, ensuring compliance with statutory and regulatory obligations.

 Your investment portfolio can do more than just grow over time.
 It can also help you access liquidity when needed without disturbing your long-term financial strategy.
 Apply now